BSP-Mosaic/teltech-logger/README.md

 ### Deploy with Custom Module Name

-If your project does not have a go.mod file or you wish to specify a different module name, use:
+If your project does not have a go.mod, use:

 ```sh
 ./deploy.sh bendingspoons.com/logger v1.0.0